stride3d/stride-docs/en/manual/install-and-update/manage-versions.md

 ## Managing versions with Stride CLI

 The **Stride CLI** let's you install, uninstall and update versions of the engine directly through the command line.
+For steps on how to install it, read [Stride CLI](../get-started/stride-cli.md).

 ```bash
 stride sdk install # Install the latest version